The Death Penalty and Florida Law

 Ultimately, it is important to have an experienced Criminal Defense Attorney by your side in court so you don’t join the percentage of those wrongfully accused and face the death penalty.
 If you are looking for a Defense Attorney, contact me Ron Chapman at 561-832-4348 or connect with my West Palm Beach Law office online.
 I am dedicated to defending your rights and can help you with your legal case.

 Ron Chapman practices criminal defense in both State and Federal Courts within the State of Florida.
-Since 1990, Mr. Chapman has been representing people who have been accused of committing various types of crimes.
+Since 1990, Mr. Chapman has been representing people accused of committing various types of crimes.
 If you are facing criminal charges in Florida, Ronald Chapman can help.

-Schedule your FREE Consultation!
-Call (561) 832-4348 or http://www.justiceflorida.com/contact/ or Visit us at http://www.justiceflorida.com/, or you can also connect with the West Palm Beach Criminal Defense Office online today!
-Ron Chapman, an experienced criminal defense lawyer dedicated to defending your rights.
+Visit us at https://www.justiceflorida.com/ You can also connect with the West Palm Beach Criminal Defense Office online today!
+Ron Chapman, an experienced criminal defense lawyer, dedicated to defending your rights.
 Contact him today to begin to discuss your case.

 400 Clematis Street, Suite 206